sematext/docs/docs/faq.md

 ### Can I download our invoices?

-Yes, just log in and look under Account \> Billing \> Invoices.
+Yes, just log in and look under Account \> Settings \> Plans & Billing \> Invoices.
 If you don't see invoices there then you likely need to switch to a different account.
-To do that look for a pull-down menu at the top-right of the UI.
+To do that look for a pull-down menu at the bottom-left of the UI.